But, but, but...

 The present perfect tense is a perfect tense used to express action that has been completed with respect to the present.

 Some have asked how it would be possible for the Father to know and not Jesus.
-Yes, Jesus was fully God, but He voluntarily gave up a lot for His time on Earth.
+Yes, Jesus was fully God, but He voluntarily gave up a lot for his time on Earth.
 He didn't know everything while in His earthly body.
 If He knew everything, He would not have had to pray - and He would have known the 'day and hour.'
 God gave Him only a portion of 'all knowledge' when He needed it.

 If you arrived here from a link, click here for the chapter index.